bytemind-de/nodejs-client-extension-interface/README.md

 ```
 sudo setcap cap_net_raw+eip $(eval readlink -f `which node`)
 ```
 Finally to check if everything worked out fine visit the test-page in your browser, e.g. `https://raspberrypi.local:8443/index.html` (depending on your settings).
-When using self-signed SSL certificate this helps as well to tell the browser to trus them.
+When using a self-signed SSL certificate this also helps to tell the browser to trust them (usually required once).

 ## Client installation